mcandre/tigris/README.md

 * `-b <amount>` trims pixels from the bottom, e.g. 69420 (default 0)

 See `euphrates -h` for more detail.

-Note that frame count `1` is useful for accelearting troubleshooting and other kinds of experiments.

 # DISCLAIMER